 Earlier this century the US Department of State named him Cultural Ambassador for his work entertaining the secret service departments of 26 foreign countries in the Diplomatic Security Antiterrorism Assistance Program.
+In 2020 Syd was named official ambassador to Guitars for Vets, an organization that provides therapy by giving acoustic guitars and lessons to returning veterans suffering from PTSD.
 Syd has been seen on television commercials and billboards throughout the west as spokesman for the Powerball Lottery Campaign.
 His original compositions have been used in numerous film productions ranging from documentaries and television broadcasts to the Universal Studios motion picture “Paul” where he can also be seen as an actor in the film.
 Whether solo or with his Swing Rider trio Syd provides a highly talented, thoroughly entertaining, good time cowboy show!

 * Composer & Recording Artist of the Official State Song of New Mexico,

 “Under New Mexico Skies” (Cowboy Song) - Selected and made into law on March 25, 2009!

 * 2019 Western Heritage Wrangler Award for Outstanding Traditional Western Music CD presented by the National Cowboy Museum for "Sunset on the Rio Grande Revisited"

 *2019 New Mexico Music Industry Award for "Best Remake" for recording of Marty Robbins' "Big Iron"